codeforap/CFADeviceManager-Android/README.md

-# CFA-DM-AndroidClient
+# DeviceTrack-Android
-Code For AP Device Manager - Android Client is an android application to run on the client devices to communicate with the Device Manager Server.
+Code For AP Device Track - Android Client is an android application to run on the client devices to communicate with the Device Manager Server.